 It’s perfect for party season.

 Glossy eyeshadow.
-It’s one of those makeup looks you screenshot on the ‘gram and pin to your Pinterest board for three reasons; 1) it’s the makeup equivalent of committing to a New Year’s resolution—you need to own it 2) it can be a little messy (read: sticky), and 3) let’s be honest; it falls into the too-tricky-to-try basket for every day wear.
+It’s one of those makeup looks you screenshot on the ‘gram and pin to your Pinterest board, but probably haven’t yet tried it for three reasons; 1) it’s the makeup equivalent of committing to a New Year’s resolution—you need to own it 2) it can be a little messy (read: sticky), and 3) let’s be honest; it falls into the too-tricky-to-try basket for every day wear.

 But, with NYE upon us and a myriad of social functions to attend, there’s no time like the present to try it at home.
 Here, makeup artist Isabelle De Vries tells us how…

-Just like we recommend a primer to prolong the life of your foundation, the same rule applies for your eye makeup.
+Just like we recommend a primer to prolong the life of your foundation, the same rule applies for your eye makeup, so stock up.
 Steer clear of slippery or hydrating formulas, and opt for something like Smashbox Photo Finish 24 Hour Eye Shadow Primer or M.A.C Cosmetics Pro Longwear Paint Pots.
 These crease-proof formulas work to ensure the longevity of regular powder eyeshadow, so as you can imagine, they’re an absolute non-negotiable for glossy eyes.

-Then, add your coloured shadow of choice, and you can use any type of eyeshadow—just steer clear of any chunky glitter particles as they will move once the gloss is applied.
+Then, add your coloured shadow of choice.
+You can use any type of eyeshadow—just steer clear of any chunky glitter particles as they will move once the gloss is applied.
 The good news is that a gloss top coat will “intensify any colours, making them appear deeper and brighter,” says De Vries.

 Of course, the rest of your makeup needs to fall in line.
 Steer clear of overly luminous skin—all that glow and gloss might lead you into disco ball territory—and instead, opt for a satin finish to your foundation.
 “I’m not a fan of overly matte skin, and this way you’ll see a beautiful contrast between the glossy eye and fresh skin,” says De Vries.